James Lowangcha Wanglat

-Wanglat hails from a former royal family known as the lowang's of Namsang-Borduria.
+Wanglat hails from the royal family of Namsang-Borduria.
 He became a student activist in 1969.
 He took part in the founding of the North East Frontier Agency Students Union in 1970 and the All Arunachal Pradesh Students Union in 1971.
-He was arrested during protests in 1974 and all charges were dropped by the Arunachal Pradesh (NEFA) Administration.
+He was arrested during protests in 1974.
 In 1977 he became the founding general secretary of the People's Party of Arunachal.